gigabits-org/gigabits-python/README.md

 The Python routines that control the sensor and actuator devices is copied from examples found on the NCD website when possible.
 If there is no Python code for a sensor or actuator, we'll use the device's datasheet and relevant example code as inspriation.

+A routine named dummydevice.py shows how MQTT is implemented in Python.
+We only need to substitute code that reads/writes real data for the synthetic data used in dummydevice.py.

+The Arduino equivalent of this repository is gigabits-arduino.
+We will use it as a reference.